 You can designate up to five of your Wyze security cameras to work with Wyze Home Monitoring.
 Designated security cameras have a higher priority for triggering notifications than normal ones.
 You can also simultaneously livestream all five designated cameras together in the Wyze app.

 Wyze smart home devices

-Wyze makes many smart home devices that will eventually work directly with Wyze Home Monitoring—like a smart lock and video doorbell.
+Wyze makes many smart home devices that may eventually work directly with Wyze Home Monitoring—like a smart lock and video doorbell.
 Until then, you can use the devices below in the Wyze app as you would any other Wyze product: